henkrijneveld/Microscope-PiCam/README.md

     in the browser (F12 key), and inspect the log in the console.
 - Shutter speed, analog gain and digital gain are not implemented yet.
 They work in conjunction, and the latter two are not implemented in the camera driver (raspigemcam), yet.
-- On firefox, after longer use I noticed sometimes the network performance of the application degraded.
+- On firefox, after longer use I noticed sometimes the network performance of the application degrades.

 # Acknowledgements